Who Is Cavalry SPV I LLC?

 It’s not surprising that you have never heard of Cavalry SPV I LLC, in fact you are probably reading this article because you have no idea who they are or why they have filed a lawsuit against you.
-Cavalry SPV I LLC is one of the largest debt buyers in the United States.
+Cavalry SPV I LLC is one of the largest debt buyers in the United States and can be contacted at their phone number directly at 1-866-483-5139 or online.
 This company buys debts for pennies on the dollar from legitimate banks such as Capital One, Wells Fargo, Citi Bank or Chase who have determined that it will cost them more money to try and collect on the debt themselves rather than sell your debt to a third party debt collector such as Cavalry SPV I LLC.
 Once Cavalry SPV I LLC has purchased a debt they may hire a third party debt collection company to send out collection letters or call consumers or they may hire a debt collection law firm such as Suttell &Hammer, Mandarich Law Group, Machol & Johannes or Patenaude & Felix to file a lawsuit against you in an attempt to collect on a debt.
 Unfortunately for Cavalry SPV I LLC and many other third party debt buyers, the information that they purchase from major banks only includes a spreadsheet of information with consumers information.
 It is very possible that Cavalry SPV I LLC cannot produce original contracts signed or any proof that you actually owe on a debt.
 Further, if Cavalry SPV I LLC shows up on your credit report it is likely that they will not be able to validate that you owe a debt in accordance with the Fair Credit Reporting Act and therefore any negative reporting must be removed from your credit upon a request for validation.

 In reality, Cavalry SPV I LLC is simply an affiliate of a debt collection company founded in 2002 called Cavalry Portfolio Services located in Valhalla, New York.
 According to their website, Cavalry Portfolio Services “is a leader in the acquisition and management of non-performing consumer loan portfolios.
 Cavalry helps people create affordable solutions to resolve their debt and is committed to providing customers with a professional experience.”
 While Cavalry Portfolio Services claims to create affordable solutions and provide consumers with a professional experience, business review sites such as this one beg to differ.
 The review site gives the company a one star rating and there are claims of harassment, garnishments without notice, and collecting on debt that is outside of the statute of limitations (i.e. debt that cannot be collected upon in court because it is too old) just to name a few.
 Therefore if you are involved in a lawsuit with this company I would advise you to try to resolve this account immediately before further damage can be done to your credit or financial accounts.